 The second of Roger Moore’s James Bond films, The Man With The Golden Gun is also the ninth Eon Bond film.
 This was the fourth and final Bond film directed by Guy Hamilton.
 It was the last film in the series to be co-produced by Albert “Cubby” Broccoli and Harry Saltzman.

-At any rate, Bond tracks Scaramanga to his remote island where Scaramanga demonstrates the power of his energy beam to destroy Bond’s getaway plane.
-He then proposes a duel with Bond that leads into Scaramanga’s funhouse lair.
-Bond outwits and kills him, escaping the island, and then killing Nick Nack in a surprise attack at the end.
+At any rate, Bond tracks Scaramanga to a remote island where Scaramanga demonstrates the power of his energy beam to destroy Bond’s getaway plane.
+Scaramanga then proposes a duel with Bond that leads into Scaramanga’s funhouse lair.
+Bond outwits and kills him, escaping from the island, and then killing Nick Nack in a surprise attack at the end.

 The Man With The Golden was not a particularly profitable film at the time of its release, and the plot and goofy acting placed the future of the Bond saga in jeopardy.
 This little project to watch all the Bond films has turned out to be a disappointing idea.
 For example, while watching The Man With The Golden Gun I kept asking myself, what is going on?
 Bond is suddenly in Macau, and then Thailand -why?
 What exactly is Scaramanga trying to accomplish?
 Why does he reveal his weapon to Bond and then propose a duel which turns into a shootout?
 Why not just kill Bond like so many other enemies?
 So many questions, so few answers in the James Bond world.
 I suppose the movies were never really meant to be rationally analyzed.